IE-555/final-project-dshinde99/README.md

 ## 8. Create function for genre

-* Imports the matplotlib.pyplot library.
+* Defines a function to_1D that flattens a pandas Series of lists into a 1-dimensional Series.
-* Sets the number of top genres to display.
+* Applies the function to the 'art_genre_data' column in track_data and counts the occurrences of each genre.
-* Creates a bar plot showing the frequency of the top genres in the track_data DataFrame.
+* Displays the top 20 genres based on the count of tracks associated with them.

 ```
 def to_1D(series):